See by:open filter

 Anne O'Neill, a partner in the London office, is head of Orrick’s UK Real Estate Practice.

 Her practice focuses on commercial property work with particular emphasis on acquisitions, development and complex joint ventures.
 She is an expert in shopping centre development and management.

+Anne often advises on significant real estate development matters in the housing sector.
 Chambers UK ranks Anne as a leading individual for her expertise in the London social housing market and Legal 500 UK recognises her as a persuasive negotiator and notable practitioner with local authorities and registered providers.

 Clients describe Anne as "responsive and commercial" and able to "articulate complex issues simply and concisely" whilst "providing in-depth knowledge and understanding which ensures we get the best and most appropriate advice."
 Chambers UK sources say "she is an absolutely exemplary lawyer," who is "proactive and leads her team really well."

-Yumiko Ohta, Of Counsel in the Orrick's Tokyo office, is a member of the Employment Law Group.
-Ms. Ohta focuses mainly on employment law advice as well as various corporate transactions including compliance, corporate governance, mergers and acquisitions, joint venture, litigation and general corporate transactions.Ms.
-Ohta also has international trade expertise in areas such as customs rules and export controls.
+Yumiko Ohta, partner in the Orrick's Tokyo office, is a member of the Employment Law Group.
+Yumiko focuses mainly on employment law advice as well as various corporate transactions including compliance, corporate governance, mergers and acquisitions, joint ventures, litigation and general corporate transactions.Yumiko also has international trade expertise in areas such as customs rules and export controls.

-Before joining Orrick, Ms. Ohta was an associate at Tanabe & Partners and advised clients in corporate transactions and employment law as well as represented clients in civil and family cases.
+Before joining Orrick, Yumiko was an associate at Tanabe & Partners and advised clients in corporate transactions and employment law as well as represented clients in civil and family cases.
 Also, she has experience serving as an outside auditor for Japanese corporations.
 Prior to practicing law, she worked at Mitsubishi Corporation for seven years.
 While there, she was involved in LNG projects and other global business.